Sovereign's Prize: King's II

-Queen's III (Queen's Final)
+King's III (King's Final)

-Stage three moves to longer distances, consisting of 2+15 matches at 900 and 1000yards.
+Stage three moves to longer distances, consisting of 2+15 shoots at 900 and 1000 yards.
 Scores are carried forward from the second stage, giving a highest possible score of 300.60v.
 Winning scores better than 298 are common, indicating the shooter has only dropped one or two shots across five distances and sixty shots.

 The winner receives a gold medal and £250, with the runners up receiving silver and bronze badges respectively.
 The winner is then "chaired" off the range on an open sedan chair borne by other competitors.
 By tradition they are carried to the NRA offices to receive their prize, followed by a tour of the clubhouses on camp.

 Winners

-Notable winners include the three female winners – Marjorie Foster (1930); JF Hossack (2000) and Alice Good (2022).
-A road on Bisley Camp is named Majorie Foster Way.
+Notable winners include the three female winners – Marjorie Foster (1930); Joanna Hossack (2000) and Alice Good (2022).
+A road on Bisley Camp is named Marjorie Foster Way.

 The Fulton family have the unique distinction of having three generations of winners.
 George Fulton used the proceeds of his 1888 win to found Fulton's Gun Shop on Bisley Camp, which still stands today.
 His son Arthur won a record-breaking three times in 1912, 1926 and 1931.
-Arthur Fulton's son Robin won in 1958.
+Arthur's son Robin won in 1958.

 Arthur Fulton's record was only matched in 1996.
-There are now five shooters who have won the Prize three times:
+There are now six shooters who have won the Prize three times: